linux-man/backstage/README.md

 Change tracks number: plus/minus buttons

 There are 2 play/pause buttons.
 The upper is the global play/pause.
 It starts all the SELECTED nodes.
 It pauses all the PLAYING nodes.
-Same goes the the Stop button.
+Same goes for the Stop button.

 The bottom buttons only affect the last selected node.
 This way you can start or stop playing something during the show.
-The "Fast Forward" button gives a way to end and jump to the next connected nodes.
+The "Fast Forward" button allows to end and jump to the next connected nodes.

-At the "Gear" submenu you can compress your project to export to other computer, change the default duration of new Text, Rect and Image nodes (starts at 5 seconds) and change theme.
+At the "Gear" submenu you can compress your project to export to other computer, change the default duration of new Text, Rect and Image nodes (default is 5 seconds) and change theme.

-The "Eye" is for on/off fullscreen.
+The "Eye" turn fullscreen on/off.
+You can't do that when playing.

 Accepted formats: jpg, png, gif, bmp, avi, mp4, mov, ogg, mkv, wav, mp3, au, aiff.

-There could be some more explanations (I really should write a wiki), but for now, play with it.
+There are more to tell (I really should write a wiki), but for now, play with it.
 It's easy!
 Really!!

 ### Requirements